Bruce Cassidy Gives Hampus Lindholm Injury Update After Bruins' Loss

-Hampus Lindholm left the Bruins’ game against the Detroit Red Wings in the second period after taking a check to the leg in the second period, and head coach Bruce Cassidy was unsure on the status of the recently-acquired defenseman after Boston’s 5-3 loss.
+Hampus Lindholm left the Bruins’ game against the Detroit Red Wings in the second period after taking a check to the leg, and head coach Bruce Cassidy was unsure on the status of the recently-acquired defenseman after Boston’s 5-3 loss.

 Lindholm, who earned high praise from Cassidy pregame, likely will require further evaluation, the head coach said.